"bob" the robot coin bankby Scott Nelles $200.00

 Heart of Gold

 "Galloping galaxies, Captain Moonstar!
 That robot is robbing the Universal Bank!"

 "Hold on there, Lunar Cadet, and holster that ray gun.
 The robot isn't robbing the bank.
 It is the bank!"

 Flashback to your favorite childhood memories of sci-fi movies and TV serials by saving your pennies in this sculptural work of art.
 The retro design of this scrappy metal robot includes bendable joints at the ankles, hips and shoulders, claws that rotate, and a head that turns.
 In back is a removable plate with a coin slot, for securing your pocket change against the forces of evil.
 The sculpture is hand cast from bronze and aluminum, using 95% recycled metal.
 Handmade in Michigan.

 - Made from

 - Approx. 12" L x 3" W x 4.5" H, 4 lbs.

 - Allen wrench for tightening joints and screw driver for removing back plate not included.
 Clean with damp cloth.

 - the maker

-Scott Nelles works with bronze using one of the most time-tested processes in existence: sand casting.
-This process involves building the object's shape from packed sand and then filling the cavity with molten iron.
+Scott Nelles works with bronze and aluminum using one of the most time-tested processes in existence: sand casting.
+This process involves building the object's shape from packed sand and then filling the cavity with molten metal.
 This process produces a subtle texture that adds to the character of each piece, making them seem handmade yet straight from the machine age.